chulminy/CIVE497-CIVE700/task/task05/README.md

 \end{bmatrix}
 -->

-Please find a line equation for each side of the table in Image 2.
+, please find a line equation for each side of the table in Image 2 (a total of four sides).
 The line equation should be the form of y = a•x + b.

 ## Problem 4: Linear Algebra (20 points)